1fish2/BBQTimer/README.md

 BBQ Timer is for phones and tablets running Android 3.1 (Honeycomb MR1) and later.

-If it has problems on your Android device, email me the details (device model, Android version, screen size, problem symptom).
+If it encounters problems on your Android device, email me the details (device model, Android version, screen size, problem symptom, Android "bugreport" file).

 [Note: The app can’t install in external storage (SD card) because Android deletes external storage app widgets every time you use USB to share files with a computer.]